mangapress/mangapress/README.md

 ## Changelog

 ### 3.1

+#### 3.1.1
+   * Fixes to ensure compatibility with WordPress 7.0
+   * Addressing security issues and legacy code.

 #### 3.1.0
    * Refactoring and code cleanup
    * Deprecation of functions in favor of WordPress Core functions